mbjb0/Carhab-Solutions/README.md

 <br>
 <p><strong>Vehicle Logic Development Simulator</strong></p>
 <img src="vehicle sim.JPG" alt="Vehicle Simulator" width="800" height="350">
 <p> A basic vehicle simulator programmed in Pygame is included in the project to help adjust the logic and state transitions of the driving algorithm in a consistent and repeatable environment.
-The simulator interfaces with the same driving logic module as the physical vehicle instruction code, so changes made in the simulator will be reflected in real life behavior.</p>
+The simulator interfaces with the same driving logic module as the physical vehicle instruction code, so changes made in the simulator will be reflected in real life behavior.
+The user of the simulator is able to freely place signs of all six types and observe the real time reaction of a simulated vehicle.</p>
 <p><strong>Modeled in the Simulator</strong><br>
 - <strong>Sign Detection:</strong> Synthetic first person tracker coordinates, ID, and class type are generated based on the position and type of signs in the simulator.<br>
 - <strong>Physical Vehicle Modeling:</strong> The friction, acceleration, turning radius and influence of vehicle instruction is modeled to roughly match the behavior of the Traxxas RC vehicle used.<br>